-As a nationally touring program, The Black Maria Film + Video Festival proactively supports and advocates ADA Accessibility Guidelines among all of its much appreciated host venues.
-People with disabilities and / or their companion or liaison are welcome to contact the Festival Office a few days prior to a program in order to assertain and confirm the specific accessibility features of the scheduled host venue in the tour.
-If possible the festival will put you in direct touch with the given host venue liaison in order to confirm any needed accommodation arrangements.
-The Festival also posts approved ADA symbols indicating each host venue’s accessibility features on it’s tour poster listing and is please to provide enlarged program notes to individuals with low vision Also whenever possible, the Festival will to the best of its ability, seek to facilitate procurement of Assisted Listening Signing or Closed Captioning resources when it is contacted two weeks prior to a scheduled program.
+As a nationally touring program, The Black Maria Film and Video Festival proactively supports and advocates ADA Accessibility Guidelines.
+People with disabilities and their companions or liaisons are welcome to contact the festival office prior to a scheduled screening event in order to assertain and confirm the specific accessibility features of the host venue.
+Whenever possible a festival associate supply the contact information for the host venue in order to confirm any needed accommodations.
+The Festival also posts approved ADA symbols indicating each host venue’s accessibility features on it’s tour poster listing and is pleased to provide enlarged program notes to individuals with impaired vision.
+The Festival will also seek to facilitate procurement of Assisted Listening Signing or Closed Captioning resources.
+For these special accommodations, the Festival must be contacted at least two weeks prior to a scheduled program.

 ADA - American with Disabilities Act